shashikanuwan/Institute-Management-System/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [@shashikanuwan](@shashikanuwan).
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [https://github.com/shashikanuwan](shashikanuwan).
 All security vulnerabilities will be promptly addressed.

 ## License